vinceskahan/junk/README.md

 >              then do the remaining local steps and 'exit' to close the shell
 >

-2. Generate a public/private keypair for WeeWX RSYNC transactions
+2. Generate a public/private keypair for WeeWX RSYNC transactions and name it something that makes sense to you

 ```
 # use sudo to open a shell as user weewx